- BEng Mineral Engineering — University of Leeds

 - PhD Chemical Engineering — University of Leeds

-- Managing Intellectual Property Patent Star 2018
+- Managing Intellectual Property (IP Stars) Patent Star 2020

 Neil is a dual qualified and practising patent and trade mark attorney, representing both direct clients and major non-UK law firms.